Mostafalce/bikeshare-project/README.md

 ### Project Title
 change project title to bikeshare-project
 ### Description
-Project is analyse database of bikeshare using python
+Project is based on analysis of data using python
 ### Files used
 Include the files used